 Terrible places to start lessons

 Choosing an area that matches a pupils ability is a vital skill for anyone teaching learners.
-Some people just don’t understand.
+Some people just don’t get it.

 I had a new pupil who had only ever been taught to move off by her dad to help her get a head start on lessons.
 I asked where she had started and she was trying to describe it.
 “It’s a wide road and everyone was going the same way.
 There was a big line down the left hand side”.
 I jokingly replied that it sounded like a motorway to which she replied “Oh yeah that was it, the motorway.
 He said nobody ever uses that lane on the left so we’d be safe there”.

 Another pupil of mine had told her last instructor that she had never driven before.
 The first thing he got her to do was to move off from a bus stop by a roundabout called the Maypole.
-It’s one of the biggest and nastiest roundabouts in the area as you can see from the photo below. obviously she wasn’t ready for this roundabout yet and she wrote the car off by crashing into someone else.
+It’s one of the biggest and nastiest roundabouts in the area as you can see from the photo below.
+Obviously she wasn’t ready for this roundabout yet and she wrote the car off by crashing into someone on the roundabout.
 The instructor was angry and said it was easy and she should have been able to do it.

 Not the best place to start your first ever lesson!

 Forget me not

 A girl came to me for lessons once and although she had never driven before it all went well for the first few lessons.
 I had an email later that day that surprised me though, she said she wasn’t happy with the standard of teaching and wanted someone who could teach better.
 She also wanted a hand written letter at the end of every lesson and was disappointed I hadn’t done one.
 Oh well, never mind…..